Felistas/Symfony-API-Platform-/README.md

 # HOW TO BUILD A CRUD REST API WITH API PLATFORM AND SYMFONY 4.

 ## Introduction
-As per the official documentation, Api platform is a “powerful but easy to use full stack framework dedicated to API driven projects”.
-Api platform helps developers significantly speed up their development process, building complex and high performance hypermedia driven APIs.
+As per the official documentation, [API platform](https://api-platform.com/) is a “powerful but easy to use full stack framework dedicated to API driven projects”.
+API platform helps developers significantly speed up their development process, building complex and high performance, hypermedia-driven APIs.
-It ships with Symfony 4, the Doctrine ORM, a dynamic Javascript admin created with React and React Admin, a progressive web application skeleton and a docker setup providing Nginx servers to run the API and JavaScript apps.
+It ships with Symfony 4, the Doctrine ORM, a dynamic Javascript admin created with React, and React Admin, a progressive web application skeleton.
+It also includes a Docker setup for providing Nginx servers to run the API and JavaScript apps.
 It also ships witn Varnish Cache server and Helm Chart to help deploy the API in a Kubernetes cluster.
-Oh and did I mention that API platform also supports OpenAPI natively for your project documentation?
-So why not give it a try!
+Most inspiring is the ability of API platform to natively generate project documentation with support of OpenAPI! x
 In this tutorial, I will take you through how to create a simple bucket list API with CRUD operations.

 ## Prerequisites